 We say to him: “Look what you’ve done!”–He doesn’t understand.
 We say: “You were meant to add two: look how you began the series!”–He answers: “Yes, isn’t it right?
 I thought that was how I was meant to do it.”–Or suppose he pointed to the series and said: “But I went on in the same way.”–It would now be no use to say: “But can’t you see....?”–and repeat the old examples and explanations.–In such a case we might say, perhaps: It comes natural to this person to understand our order with our explanations as we should understand the order: “Add 2 up to 1000, 4 up to 2000, 6 up to 3000 and so on.”
 [Wittgenstein 1953: §185]

-This line of thought provides a role for tacit knowledge.
-Since everything that can be said still allows for the kind of misunderstanding exemplified by Wittgenstein’s hypothetical deviant pupil, the grasp of a rule that a normal pupil acquires must be based on something unsaid and implicit.
+This line of thought suggests, albeit mistakenly, a role for tacit knowledge.
+The thought runs: since everything that can be said still allows for the kind of misunderstanding exemplified by Wittgenstein’s hypothetical deviant pupil, the grasp of a rule that a normal pupil acquires must be based on something unsaid and implicit.
 It must depend on a tacit element.
-This seems also to fit Wittgenstein’s own conclusion:
+This seems to support Polanyi’s slogan that we know more than we can tell.
+It can also seem to fit Wittgenstein’s own conclusion:

-What this shews is that there is a way of grasping a rule which is not an interpretation, but which is exhibited in what we call “obeying the rule” and “going against it” in actual cases.
-[Wittgenstein 1953: §202]
+What this shews is that there is a way of grasping a rule which is not an interpretation, but which is exhibited in what we call “obeying the rule” and “going against it” in actual cases. [ibid: §202]

 “But do you really explain to the other person what you yourself understand?
 Don’t you get him to guess the essential thing?
 You give him examples,--but he has to guess their drift, to guess your intention.” – Every explanation which I can give myself I give to him too. – “He guesses what I intend” would mean: various interpretations of my explanation come to his mind, and he lights on one of them.
 So in this case he could ask; and I could and should answer him. [ibid: §210]